• Skip to primary navigation

 About Fish Molee

-Kerala -Style Fish Molee (Meen Molly, Kerala Fish Stew, Fish Moilee) is a rich, creamy and mildly spiced fish stew prepared with coconut milk, tamarind paste, tomatoes, green chillies and spices.
+Fish Molee (Meen Molly, Fish Moilee) is a rich, creamy, mildly spiced Kerala-style fish curry prepared with coconut milk, tamarind paste, tomatoes, green chilies, and spices.

-The use of green chillies and pepper gives the curry a subtle heat, coconut milk gives it a creamy and rich texture, whereas curry leaves give it a distinct aroma.
+Using green chilies and pepper gives the curry a subtle heat, coconut milk gives it a creamy and rich texture, and curry leaves give it a distinct aroma.

 This fish molee recipe is gluten-free and can be easily doubled or tripled.